 Ruaha National Park

-While technically smaller than the Selous, Ruaha is part of a series of connected wilderness areas in southern Tanzania which, combined, cover over 50,000 km2 (about half the size of Kentucky or Iceland).
+While technically smaller than the Selous, Ruaha is part of a series of connected wilderness areas in southern Tanzania which, combined, spans more than 50,000 square kilometers (about half the size of Kentucky or Iceland).
 Game there has ample freedom to traverse the diverse landscapes.